-Political strategist Bradley Tusk on succeeding in Silicon Valley (and how startups can do it, too)
+Political strategist Bradley Tusk on his fast rise in Silicon Valley

 TC: One thing you’ve done with great success is mobilize the user base of some of your clients like Uber and FanDuel, making it easy for them to click on a link and pressure their local representatives into acquiescence.
 What do you do in cases where that’s not possible, where the user base isn’t necessarily consumers but maybe patients or other?

 BT: [S]ometimes you have that passion and you really harness it and sometimes you don’t and you’re running more of an inside game.
 In any given campaign . . . there’s always a political decision-maker, and what most furthers their ambition or heightens their insecurity is what you want to play on to get to where you want to go.
-If you can do that with emails and tweets, and they say, “Holy shit, I don’t care that much about fantasy sports and they let something pass [as with Tusk client FanDuel], great.
+If you can do that with emails and tweets, and they say, “Holy shit, I don’t care that much about fantasy sports and they let something pass [as with FanDuel], great.

 If you can’t, and you’ve got to hire a bunch of lobbyists, that’s what you do.
 It not just varies by company but by jurisdiction [and] by fight.
 People are always asking me, “Do I ask for permission or beg for forgiveness?” and it depends.
 Who are you begging for forgiveness from?
 If it’s from some taxi regulator and you maybe get fined $100 because you have the wrong license plate, that’s one thing.
 If you’re asking a U.S. attorney for forgiveness, and you’re looking at three to five [years in prison], that’s a different issue.

-TC: Let’s talk quickly about some issues that are top of mind for some founders.
+TC: Let’s talk quickly about some issues that are front and center for some founders.
 First: contractors versus full-time employees.
 Top of mind for this administration or not so much?

 BT: It’s top of mind for the [House] speaker.
 I know Paul Ryan and his office care a lot about this issue.
 I think there are Senators like [Marco] Rubio who engaged in this on the campaign, too.
 I don’t think the White House has any real awareness of this one way or the other.